 When done properly, redaction safeguards privacy and prevents data breaches.
 That's why it's essential for organizations handling sensitive information, from legal firms to healthcare providers.
 But here's the challenge: traditional redaction methods can leave your data exposed if not done correctly.

-The origins of redaction: A historical perspective
+The origins of redacted documents: A historical perspective

 Humans have been covering their tracks for centuries.
 Ancient scribes used knives to scrape sensitive data from parchment.
 Medieval monks would selectively erase or overwrite private information on ancient texts.
 It wasn’t until the Renaissance that redaction began to resemble its modern-day counterpart.